 Businesses often only measure success once the work is completed.
-However, punctuating your engagement plan with milestones throughout the project will ensure it’s more effective overall.
+However, punctuating your stakeholder engagement plan with milestones throughout the project will ensure it’s more effective overall.

-Consider choosing a management tool that can keep track of all the project achievements and offer regular reporting.
+Consider choosing a stakeholder management tool that can keep track of all the project achievements and offer regular reporting.
 This not only ensures you’ll be following through with your strategy but also means that any failings can be identified and measures can be taken more promptly.

 Now that you have a clear picture of your engagement and management needs, it's time to weigh up your options.

-Weighing Up Your Options
+Weighting Up Your Options